hsajjad/ConceptX/README.md

 The code has been split into three parts.
 1) get concept clusters, 2) generate auto-labels data, 3) calculate the alignment between auto-labels and concepts.

 ## Get concept clusters
-getclusters.sh provides step-by-step commands to create concept clusters.
+get_clusters/getclusters.sh provides step-by-step commands to create concept clusters.
 You need to specify path to a sentence file.

 ### Proprocessing
 This step invovles tokenizing the input sentences and extracting word-level contextualized embeddings.
 The setup requires setting up neurox environment using env_neurox.yml.